Skip to Main Content

 Good to know

-Loans that only require a soft credit inquiry aren't technically no-credit-check loans.
+Loans that only require a soft credit inquiry aren't technically no credit check loans.
 But they won't impact your credit score if you apply for one (or several).
 They also tend to have more lenient credit requirements.
-Some no-credit-check loans charge fees instead of interest, which makes it important to determine the loan's APR.
-The APR accounts for the interest rate and any fees, so it's the best way to compare loan costs.
+Some loans without a credit check charge fees instead of interest, which makes it important to determine the loan's APR.
+The APR accounts for the interest rate and upfront fees, which makes it a good way to evaluate loan costs.

-Some personal lenders, such as 60 Month Loans, as well as BNPL plans perform a soft credit pull as part of the application process.
-While a poor credit score won't necessarily prevent you from getting approved for these loan types, the lender may review your financial history when making an application decision.
+Some personal lenders, such as 60 Month Loans, as well as BNPL plans, perform a soft credit pull as part of the application process.
+While a poor credit score won't necessarily prevent you from getting approved for these loan types, you might not get approved for the lender's maximum loan amount.

 Types of loans with no credit check